Master’s Degree in Nursing

-Professional Nurse Educators Group – The PNEG is free to join, and is a professional network of faculty from nursing schools, continuing nursing education professionals, entrepreneurs and nursing staff development professionals.
+Professional Nurse Educators Group – PNEG is free to join and is a professional network of faculty from nursing schools, continuing nursing education professionals, entrepreneurs and nursing staff development professionals.
 It supports the lifelong learning of nurses.

 Frequently Asked Questions

 Yes.
-Masters degrees in nursing are offered at many postgraduate colleges and universities, and it is possible to get a master’s degree in nursing online.
-Check with the individual school to see if they offer an online masters degree in nursing before applying.
+Fully and partially online master’s degrees in nursing are offered at many colleges and universities.
+Check with individual schools to see if they offer online learning opportunities before applying.

 Yes, it is likely that obtaining a master’s degree in nursing will give you an edge over other colleagues with lesser degrees.
-APRNs are usually paid more money than RNs, and they also tend to be considered first for promotions and positions of leadership.
-The fact that APRNs have a more focused area of study also gives them an edge over their nursing colleagues.
+APRNs are usually paid more than RNs, and they also tend to be considered first for promotions and positions of leadership.
+The fact that APRNs have a more focused area of study also gives them an edge.

 1. American Association of Colleges of Nursing (AACN): http://www.aacnnursing.org/